Innovation Challenge Finalists

 The broadcast industry is continuously evolving as it explores new ways to produce, deliver and distribute engaging content to serve its communities.
-The PILOT Innovation Challenge calls on all creative thinkers, entrepreneurs and intrapreneurs to submit their ideas for accelerating broadcast innovation.
+The PILOT Innovation Challenge called on creative thinkers, entrepreneurs and intrapreneurs to submit their ideas for accelerating broadcast innovation by answering our Challenge Question:

 “What is an innovative way broadcasters and other local media could serve communities?”